Table of Content

 The octet rule dictates that atoms are most stable when their valence shells are filled with eight electrons.
 It is based on the observation that the atoms of the main group elements have a tendency to participate in chemical bonding in such a way that each atom of the resulting molecule has eight electrons in the valence shell.
 The octet rule is only applicable to the main group elements.

 The molecules of the halogens, oxygen, nitrogen, and carbon are known to obey the octet rule.
 In general, the elements that obey this rule include the s-block elements and the p-block elements (with the exception of hydrogen, helium, and lithium).

 The octet rule can be observed in the bonding between the carbon and oxygen atoms in a carbon dioxide molecule, as illustrated via a Lewis dot structure below.

-The shared electrons fulfill the valency requirements of both the bonded atoms.
+The shared electrons fulfil the valency requirements of both the bonded atoms.
 Thus, it can be noted that both the oxygen atoms and the carbon atom have an octet configuration in the CO2 molecule.

 Upon observing that the noble gases were chemically inert, the electronic theory of valency was proposed by the German physicist Walther Kossel and the American chemist Gilbert Lewis.
 It was based on the tendency of atoms to assume the most stable state possible.